Biscoff Cheesecake

 • Pantry staple ingredients.
 No eggs and no dairy are needed, but you’d never tell.

 • Incredible texture and flavor.
-The texture of the cheesecake is ultra smooth and silky, which is almost mousse-like.
-The taste is sweet and full of cookie butter flavor, so you won’t stop at one slice!
+The cheesecake is ultra smooth and silky, which is almost mousse-like.
+It’s full of cookie butter flavor, so you won’t stop at one slice!

 • No baking is required.
 This is the kind of dessert I make during both the warmer and cooler months.